darakian/darakian.github.io/_posts/2018-05-12-how-many-bytes-part-two.md

 ---
 layout: post
 title:  "How many bytes does it take to make a good hash?
-Part 2."
+Part Two."
 date:   2018-05-12 20:00:00 -1000
 ---
 # Following up with a larger dataset